 Right now, he wants to be a writer; nothing would give me the greatest pleasure than if he decided to stick to that as a career.
 It’s something we could share.
 But, at the same time, I will absolutely not enforce that decision; if / when he decides to change his mind, then he’s entirely free to do precisely that.

 We’re two different people, and a lot of our interests are avowedly different; I couldn’t convince him to read a fiction book for recreation to save his life, and you couldn’t convince me that playing sport is in any way fun.
-I can barely watch sports without losing the will to live, so trying to play football with my son in the local park is not how I would envisage spending my time – nor would making my son sit down and read a book of fiction for an hour.
-Or even ten minutes.
+I can barely watch sports without losing the will to live, so trying to play football with my son in the local park is not how I would envisage spending my time … but I do it because I love him.

-We have our differences, but we’re finding out our similarities over time.
-We’re also learning how to compromise; I want time to write and he wants time to listen to music – the two are complimentary, thank heavens, so we can manage that from time to time.
+We’re exploring our similiarities and differences, and learning how to compromise; I want time to write and he wants time to listen to music – the two are complimentary, thank heavens, so we can manage that from time to time.
 We can share a space together and be doing completely separate things, but still feel comfortable being together.
 That makes me happy.

 So whatever my son decides to be is fine by me; I suspect he’ll either be a dancer, a leader of some kind, or a teacher.
 But what do I know?
 He’ll tell me when he’s figured it out, and maybe – just maybe – he’ll let me help him along the way …